sass/sass-site/source/documentation/at-rules/error.md

   needs to stop running.
 ---

-{% markdown %}
 Sass makes this easy with the `@error` rule, which is written `@error
 <expression>`.
 It prints the value of the [expression][] (usually a string)
 along with a stack trace indicating how the current mixin or function was called.
 Once the error is printed, Sass stops compiling the stylesheet and tells whatever system is running it that an error occurred.

 [expression]: /documentation/syntax/structure#expressions
-{% endmarkdown %}

 {% codeExample 'error', false %}
   @mixin reflexive-position($property, $value) {